Sole’s SB900 and Schwinn’s IC4 are two of the best spin bikes $1000 will get ya – there, I said it.

 - 1 year labor

-So, Sole’s lifetime frame guarantee trumps Schwinn’s 10 years, but otherwise these 2 cycles come with the same generous parts warranties.
+So, Sole’s lifetime frame guarantee trumps Schwinn’s 10 years, but otherwise Schwinn’s parts warranty is more generous than Sole’s.

 And a year on labor is pretty standard anywhere.